MicrosoftDocs/azure-devops-docs/docs/tfvc/comparison-git-tfvc.md

 **VSTS | TFS 2017 | TFS 2015 | Visual Studio 2017, 2015, and 2013**

 Whether your software project is large or small, using version control as soon as possible is a good idea.
-Team Services supports two types of version control: [Git](../git/gitquickstart.md) and [Team Foundation Version Control](./overview.md) (TFVC).
+VSTS supports two types of version control: [Git](../git/gitquickstart.md) and [Team Foundation Version Control](./overview.md) (TFVC).

 <a name="tfvc_or_git_summary"></a>